Janet Friedman: Early life

 Janet Friedman was born in Minneapolis, Minnesota in 1945.
 During her childhood, her family relocated to Los Angeles, California, where she attended high school in North Hollywood.
 She met her husband, Edward (Ed) Friedman, in Los Angeles and they were married in 1964, and their first son, Daniel, was born in 1965.
 The two remained married until 1983.

 Interested in social work, the pair enrolled in the Anthropology program at WSU in Pullman, Washington.
 (Friedman 2019) Looking for work summer work after their first semester, the couple contacted Richard Daugherty in the Anthropology Department, knowing that the department was involved in archaeological field work.
 The first option they were given did not work, as the field director refused to have pregnant women on site despite being located in a populated area.
-Daugherty, not taking issue with Janet’s pregnancy, offered the couple graduate student positions with the Ozette Archaeological Project in Washington State.
+Daugherty, not taking issue with Janet's pregnancy, offered the couple graduate student positions with the Ozette Archaeological Project in Washington State.
 Their second son, Roger, was born in 1970.

-Both Janet and Ed worked at Ozette from 1970-1971, and then moved to positions at Neah Bay until Ed finished his PhD in 1976, Janet having completed her dissertation in 1975, entitled The Prehistoric Uses of Wood at the Ozette Archaeological Site.
-While in Neah Bay, Janet acted as research archaeologist and Laboratory Director from 1973-1976.
-Janet came to be referred to as one of ‘Daugherty’s Daughters’ during her time at WSU, as she was one of six in the first generation of female students in WSU's doctoral program.
+Both Janet and Ed worked at Ozette from 1970 to 1971, and then moved to positions at Neah Bay until Ed finished his PhD in 1976, Janet having completed her dissertation in 1975, entitled The Prehistoric Uses of Wood at the Ozette Archaeological Site.
+While in Neah Bay, Janet acted as research archaeologist and Laboratory Director from 1973 to 1976.
+Janet came to be referred to as one of 'Daugherty's Daughters' during her time at WSU, as she was one of six in the first generation of female students in WSU's doctoral program.